akveo/nebular/docs/articles/auth-token.md

 import { NbAuthJWTToken, NbAuthService } from '@nebular/auth';
 ```

-Then, let's create a `user` variable, which will store the token payload inside of the component:
+Then, let's create `user` variable, which will store the token payload inside of the component:

 ```typescript